Conservation Management Plan

 Heritage Impact Statement

 Heritage Impact Statement (HIS) refers to a report that determines whether a proposed development will impact on a place's historic cultural heritage values, and if so, how these impacts might be avoided or ameliorated.
 A HIS is a clear account of the proposed work that addresses four basic questions: (i) what is significant about the place in terms of its heritage values and are some part more significant than others?; (ii) will the proposed works adversely affect the significance and if so how?; (iii) what measures, if any, are proposed to avoid or ameliorate any adverse impacts; and (iv) will the proposal result in any heritage conservation benefits that might offset any adverse impacts?
-(State Heritage Office of Western Australia, Heritage Impact Statement – A Guide, 2012).
+(Refer to our publication - Preparing Heritage Impact Statements)

 The preparation of a HIS may, at times, be requested by the Tasmanian Heritage Council in order to provide the information needed to make a proper assessment of a proposal.
 The process of preparing a HIS will assist the owner of a registered place to follow a logical process when developing proposals for changes to that place, provide better outcomes for heritage conservation, and help the broader community to understand the proposal's underlying rationale.
 It will also help the Tasmanian Heritage Council as it makes its assessment and decision, allowing the Council to understand the proposal and the steps that have been taken to mitigate impacts.
 Proposals that potentially have a greater impact on the cultural significance of a place may require a more thorough and detailed HIS (taking into account that some small works can have significant heritage impacts, whereas some large developments may have low impacts).